| South America | ATLAS of Plucked Instruments |

 viola

-slender guitar (bit old fashioned), with a flat back.
-The fingerboard
+fashioned), with a flat back.
+The same viola may also be called viola

-tuning machines on both sides of the open pegbox.
-There exist dozens of tunings for the viola, but often the tuning is open, for easy playing, like : aA d'D f'f# aa d'd'.
+sertaneja - depending on the region it is used.
+There exist a dozen different tunings for the viola, but often the tuning is open, for easy playing, like : aA d'D f#'f# aa d'd'.
+The viola caipira is used in many different styles of Brazilian country music.

 |